oliviawestmacottssw/SSW.Rules.Content/rules/do-you-keep-your-databindereval-clean/rule.md

 control

-- **Bad:** Business logic is in the presentation layer (.aspx file)
+- **Bad: **Business logic is in the presentation layer (.aspx file)
 - **Bad:** No intellisense
 - **Bad:** Compile errors are not picked up

+​​

 &lt;asp:Label id="tumorSizeLabel" runat="server" Text='&lt;%# iif( Container.DataItem.Row.IsNull("TumorSize"), "N/A",DataBinder.Eval(Container, "DataItem.TumorSize", "0.00")) %&gt;'/&gt;
- Bad code
+ Bad code​​
-Putting the code on the ItemDataBound Event.
+​​Putting the code on the ItemDataBound Event.

 - **Good:** Business logic is in the code behind (.vb or .cs file)
 - **Good****:** intellisense